Miradils-Blog/website/content/posts/reinvent/ls/part5/index.md

 ---
-title: "Formatting the output"
+title: "Sorting and formatting the output"
-date: 2023-09-28T14:00:00+02:00
+date: 2023-09-28T10:00:00+02:00
-description: "Formatting the output"
+description: "Sorting and formatting the output"
 menu:
   sidebar:
-    name: "Formatting the output"
+    name: "Sorting and formatting the output"
     identifier: ls_part5
     parent: ls
     weight: 50